GM Information

 • Consider house-rules that might simplify particularly awkward parts of the game that are hard to pick up on the first pass.

 • Make sure you have a good idea of how long a game can take.
-We organise Game-itoba in ‘slots’ that tend to be around 1¾ hours (with a 15-minute buffer in case things run long).
+We organise Game-itoba in ‘slots’ that are 1 hour long.

-• If your game is shorter then consider running multiple rounds or even different games in that slot.
+• If a game is shorter, you could consider running multiple rounds or perhaps play multiple different games as a group in that slot or slots.

 • Be there to teach and share.
 If you do find yourself playing the game in order to teach and share your love for it (or meet that important ‘minimum fun player’ threshold), it’s great in those circumstances to focus your role on teaching and helping others who may be very new to the game.